Rare Tibetan Small Folding Table (Tepchog)

 Side

 Small folding tables (Tepchog) were perhaps one of the earliest of Tibetan furniture.
 The Tibetans have traditionally been herdsmen, moving from place to place for good pasture for their animals.
-They normally carry objects in bags made of animal skin, and occasionally various religious items and a small folding table with them so when they stop, they could set up an altar for worship or to support their never-ending yak butter tea, sitting on the floor or cushions.
-The tepchog is ubiquitous in Tibet.
+They normally carry objects in bags made of animal skin, and occasionally various religious items and a small folding table with them so when they stop, they could set up an altar for worship or providing support for their never-ending yak butter tea, sitting on the floor or cushions.

 This present small folding table is a classic tepchog, consisting of a solid top and three hinged side panels which allow the table to be folded flat for carrying or for storage.
-It is rather rare because of the way it was made and for its painted decorations.
-Since only softwoods such as pine could grow on the high plateaus of Tibet, there was no tradition of fine hardwood furniture as there was in China.
-What they had were all hand-made and could be rather crude.
-The emphasis was not on wood or method of construction but on colors.
-This tepchog, however, shows a highly traditional Chinese method of construction usually found on fine hardwood tall tables and chests of the early periods.
-The three-sided apron below the top board shows dove-tailing corner construction, a detail hidden by painted decorations over it and can be detected only by careful observation.
-Underneath the top panel and the elaborately decorated wide front leg panel are tenoned crossbars inset into the wood, with tenon ends showing.
+It shows a highly traditional Chinese method of construction usually found on fine hardwood tall tables and chests of the early periods.
+The three-sided apron below the top board shows dove-tailing corner construction.
+Underneath the top panel and the elaborately decorated wide front leg panel are tenoned crossbars inset into the wood.
 Crossbars were usually added to a long table to add strength to the table in order to support a variety of heavy items; it is quite unusual for a small folding table meant to be carried around to be so complexly made.

 Top

 Generally, the top of a folding table is plain, with the sides usually decorated with carvings or paintings.
 This table stands out for its top panel with significant motifs and highly gilded paintings.
 Prominently painted are two sinuous fire-breathing dragons, each in a medallion set among twining flowers and vine.
-This central decoration is framed first by an angular wandering-clouds design, and then by a wide border of magnificently gilded twining floral design on a black background, border designs resembling 14th and 15th centuries Chinese designs on porcelain and other artworks.
+In Tibet, dragons date back at least to the early royal period, from the 7th to the 9th century and represent the Heavenly King.
+A 4-claws dragon signifies someone in the royal family.
+This central decoration is framed first by an angular wandering-clouds design, and then by a wide border of magnificently gilded twining floral design.
 The panel edge is painted with a swirling clouds pattern.
-In Tibet, dragons date back at least to the early royal period, from the 7th to the 9th century and represent the Heavenly King.
 Together, these designs mean a wish for heaven to grant health, richness, and good fortune.

 Antique small folding tables are extremely rare today because they have not survived well due to their being portable so were put in hard and constant use.
-Also, since the Chinese occupation, high tables and chairs made them obsolete.
-At any rate, Tibetan antiques are banned from leaving the country today, especially one like this tepchog with royal bearing.
-Minor cracks on the wood are inevitable on aged pieces.
+Also, authentic Tibetan antiques have long been banned from leaving the country, especially one like this tepchog with royal bearing.

 Price: